TALES OF A PHOENIX

 TIMES SQUARE, NYC 2023 - EXHIBIT & STITCHING PERFORMANCES

-Tales of a Phoenix: The Letting Go Project is made possible, in part, with funding from the National Endowment for the Arts.
-Further support was provided by Chashama, Williamsburg Art & Historical Center, Grove34 and The Feminist Art Project.
+Tales of a Phoenix is made possible in part by support from the National Endowment for the Arts, with additional support from Chashama, Williamsburg Art & Historical Center, Grove34, The Feminist Art Project, and other cultural partners.

 IN THE PRESS: